With an instruction permit, Wisconsin teens must:

 Graduated Driver Licensing (GDL) requirements and restrictions.

 Safe Roads Alliance developed The Parents Supervised Driving Program.
-The PSDP guidebook is published in association with the WisDOT Division of Motor Vehicles with funding from West Bend Mutual Insurance Company.
+The PSDP guidebook is published in association with the WisDOT Division of Motor Vehicles with funding from State Farm Insurance Company.

 For more information: